 Are You Prepared for an Emergency?

 Make sure you have the contact information for the nearest U.S. Embassy or Consulate where you are going.
 Consular duty personnel are available for emergency assistance 24 hours a day, 7 days a week, at U.S. embassies, consulates, and consular agencies overseas and in Washington, D.C.
 Contact information for U.S. embassies, consulates, and consular agencies overseas may be found in our Country Specific Information pages.
 If your family needs to reach you because of an emergency at home or if they are worried about your welfare, they should call the Office of Overseas Citizens Services in Washington, D.C. at 1-888-407-4747 (during business hours) or 202-647-5225 (after hours).
 The State Department will relay the message to the consular officers in the country where you are.
-The consular officers will then try to locate you, pass on any urgent messages, and, if you wish, report back to your family in accordance with the Privacy Act.
+The consular officers will then try to locate you, pass on any urgent messages, and, if you wish, report back to your family on your welfare.

 You can read more about what the Department of State can and can’t do for you in an emergency here.